 These pretty little meatballs with a bit of a Korean kick & a sweet/spicy glaze are just fun, fun, fun.
 They’d also be great for game day or an appetizer at any party – but can I just mention Super Bowl?!
 It’s coming right up and you’ll want these.
 Even if you don’t know you do, yet, you’re gonna want them!

 I think cooks must be divided into two camps when it comes to Lasagna.
 Those that toss it together with no problem (and yeah, I’m jealous of them) and those that think, “Yeah, it’s great, but it’s a production and the mess!”
 That’s me.
 Love Lasagne – hate making it.
 Raise your hand if you’re with me, here!

-I know I’ve said I don’t really “get” casseroles!
+I know I’ve said it before.
+I don’t really “get” casseroles!
 Cook a bunch of good food, mix it together and recook it!
 But even I get how nice it is to pull a pan of hot, bubbly, and cheesy deliciousness out of the oven, plop it on the table and call “Dinner!”
-And this Sloppy Joe Casserole, everyone would come running, especially my son!
+And when “Dinner” was this Sloppy Joe Casserole, everyone would come running, especially my son!